Bladder Cancer Treatment in Delhi – Expert Care by Dr. Ajay Sharma

 Cystoscopy is the most important test to detect bladder tumors.A thin flexible tube with a camera is inserted through the urine passage.
 This allows the doctor to see the bladder lining directly.

-Some best bladder cancer treatment centers in Delhi use:
+Some best bladder cancer treatment centers near Delhi use:

 - Blue-light cystoscopy